Customer Loyalty Program Trends | Brandmovers

 • Points serve as a currency that customers can earn through various actions, such as making purchases, referring friends, or engaging with the brand on social media.

-• Badges act as milestones, rewarding customers for reaching specific achievements, such as their first purchase or a certain number of referrals.
+• Badges serve as milestones, rewarding customers for achieving specific goals, such as their first purchase or a certain number of referrals.

 • Leaderboards introduce a competitive element, allowing customers to see how they rank against others and motivating them to earn more points and badges.